Rory80Hz/blog/micro-service-conf2014/RichardRodgerWarStroies.md

 Check it out.

 ## 💩- Sad Times
+### Some common pitfalls:

 Lots of little web servers talking to each other, this never ends well.

-Defining schemas for things...remember accept junk, send good stuff...Be liberal in what you etc.
+Defining schemas for things...remember accept junk, send good stuff...

+> Be conservative in what you do, be liberal in what you accept from others.
+>
+> Postel's law

 Using any language!
 Hooray!
 Maybe sometimes not so cool (not sure about this) but at least pick a language and stick with it, but actually, you can use this approach to get out of jail.
 I guess the point here is consider maintainability.